rcifw/rcifw.github.io/docs/getting-started/faqs-accounting.md

 We are currently working to stand up a web portal, which will allow users to audit both their usage and the members associated with their account(s).

-In the meantime, we are happy to provide reports whenever you want (please [contact us](mailto:chpc@nrg.wustl.edu)), and we also plan to send monthly reports to let users know where their usage stands.
+In the meantime, we are happy to provide reports whenever you want (please [contact us](mailto:chpc@nrg.wustl.edu)), and we send monthly reports on or about the first of every month to let users know where their usage stands (if that usage is non-trivial).

+If you are a PI whose group is actively using fee-based services on the CHPC and are **not** receiving these updates, please contact us!

 ## Why is the free tier so limited?